Overview of Graduate Program

 Theater 202 – Methodologies in Performance Studies: 4 units.

 The study of different approaches and contemporary methodologies for analyzing performances of various kinds within their cultural and historical context.
 Specific methodologies can include archival research, field methods, etc. The specific focus in any one course is contingent upon the focus of the instructor.
-This course may be repeated for credit with a different professor/methodology and then used as an Elective.
+With prior HGA approval, this course may sometimes be repeated for credit with a different professor/methodology and then used as an Elective.
+Offered in Spring semester of even years = 2018, 2020, etc.

-Theater 203 – Performance Practicum: Lab Run: 4 units.
+Theater 203 – Performance Practicum: Bodies, Space, and Time: 4 units.

-Students in their first, second, and third years will meet with the Head Graduate Advisor prior to the start of each semester to discuss academic progress and receive approval for appropriate electives.
+8 required, at least 2 must be Theater 266 classes.
+Students in their 1st, 2nd, and 3rd years will meet with the Head Graduate Advisor prior to the start of each semester to discuss academic progress and receive approval for appropriate electives.
 Electives are here defined as graduate seminars or upper-division undergraduate courses that are taught at UC Berkeley and are recommended and approved by the Head Graduate Adviser for the curriculum of the individual student.
 In order for upper-division undergrad courses (no more than 3) to be approved as electives, both the Professor and the Head Graduate Advisor must approve a plan to do additional work at the graduate level.
 Students may also take graduate Special or Independent Study courses (for example: Theater 299) as electives, and these courses may be geared toward the preparation of examination fields; however, all Special or Independent Study courses to be used as electives must include a formal seminar paper and must be pre-approved by the Head Graduate Advisor.
 Please use this form.

 To prepare for appointment as a Graduate Student Instructor (GSI), students are required to take a 300-level pedagogy course for Reading and Composition.
 Students normally fulfill this requirement by taking College Writing 375 in the fall semester of the 1st year (this course is not usually offered in the spring).
 Though taking CW375 during the first semester as a GSI is allowed by Grad Division, we have found it much more valuable and productive for students to complete the course prior to teaching for the first time and require our GSIs to do so.
-For those 1st-year students who have stipend support for their second year (and therefore won’t teach until the third year), the pedagogy course may be taken during the fall semester of the 2nd year.
-Students concerned about scheduling conflicts with CW375 should speak with Robin Davidson, GSSA, about possible alternatives.
-Also, GSIs for TDPS enroll each semester in Theater 300 (4 units, S/U) with their teaching supervisor.
-In addition, all students interested in dance pedagogy are encouraged to take Theater 340 as part of their own professional development.
+Those 1st-year students who have stipend support for their second year may still want to take the pedagogy course in the first year in order to be eligible for a summer teaching appointment.
+Students concerned about scheduling conflicts with CW375 should speak with Robin Davidson, GSAO, about possible alternatives.
+GSIs for TDPS also enroll each semester in Theater 300 (4 units, S/U) with their teaching supervisor.
+In addition, all students interested in dance pedagogy are encouraged to take Theater 340, when available, as part of their own professional development.
 Graduate students don’t usually teach dance courses for TDPS except as a student-led Theater 98, but Theater 340 “Pedagogy: Movement Based Courses” is required in order to be considered should there be an opening in our curriculum.
-This class is only offered one semester every other year so please plan accordingly.
+This class is not offered every year.

 For students interested in incorporating directing or choreographing in their graduate program: